Fivestarwang/learngit/readme.txt

-Git is free software distributed under the GPL.
+Gdfadsfit is free software distributed under the GPL.
 I want to add a new line
 a new line again
 <<<<<<< HEAD